 In the increasingly interconnected world, correlations between Asian local currency bonds and other major asset classes have inevitably risen.
 Still, they remain low enough to allow such assets to add valuable diversification benefits to investors' portfolios.

-2State Street Global Advisors, as of 31 March 2022.
+3State Street Global Advisors, as of 31 December 2022.
 Past performance is not a reliable indicator of future performance.
 The computation basis of the calendar-year performance is based on calendar year end, NAV-to-NAV, with dividend reinvested.
 Calendar-year performance shows by how much the PAIF increased or decreased in value during the calendar year being shown.
 Performance data has been calculated in USD, including ongoing charges and excluding subscription fee and redemption fee you might have to pay.

-3State Street Global Advisors, as of 31 March 2022.
+4State Street Global Advisors, as of 31 January 2023.